 or canBeLethalDamage

 ?
 Our intent is not clear.
-So, the compiler does not allow our function to be set up that way.
+So, the compiler does not allow our function to be set up that way in the first place.

 After running this code, what is the value of Result